Medication Search: Estalis

 Note the following important information about estrogen replacement therapy:

-The Women’s Health Initiative (WHI) study results indicated an increased risk of heart attack, stroke, breast cancer, blood clots in the lungs, and blood clots in the leg veins in postmenopausal women during 5 years of treatment with 0.625 mg conjugated equine estrogens and 2.5 mg medroxyprogesterone compared to women receiving sugar tablets.
+The Women’s Health Initiative (WHI) study results indicated an increased risk of heart attack, stroke, breast cancer, blood clots in the lungs, and blood clots in the leg veins in postmenopausal people during 5 years of treatment with 0.625 mg conjugated equine estrogens and 2.5 mg medroxyprogesterone compared to postmenopausal people receiving sugar tablets.
 Other combinations of estrogen and progestins were not studied.

 However, until additional data are available, the risks should be assumed to be similar for other hormone replacement products.
 Therefore,